 4. Collaboration and Communication Skills

 Plumbing engineers rarely work in isolation.
 They collaborate closely with architects, contractors, and other professionals involved in the construction process.
 Effective collaboration and communication skills are essential for conveying ideas, understanding project requirements, and coordinating efforts.
-Plumbing engineers must be able to listen actively, express their thoughts clearly, and work as part of a team to achieve project goals successfully.
+Engineers must be able to listen actively, express their thoughts clearly, and work as part of a team to achieve project goals successfully.

 5. Knowledge of Sustainable and Green Practices